wsafight/craftinginterpreters-zh/src/content/docs/classes-and-instances/readme.md

+---
+title: 27. 类与实例
-# 27.类与实例 Classes and Instances
+description: Classes and Instances
+---

 > Caring too much for objects can destroy you.
 Only—if you care for a thing enough, it takes on a life of its own, doesn’t it?
 And isn’t the whole point of things—beautiful things—that they connect you to some larger beauty?
 >